displace-agency/docs-movo/07-client-responsibilities-guardrails.md

 ## **CURRENT OFFERING: PHASE 1 ONLY**

-**Note**: This document outlines the client responsibilities and project guardrails for Phase 1.
-These guidelines ensure project success and prevent delays.
+**Note**: This document outlines essential client responsibilities and project guardrails for Phase 1 success.

 ---